MorganMalavasi/lms-aws/doc-lms/architecture.md

 <img src="../images/pres.jpg" width="800" height="500" />

 This type of architecture requires several connected microservices, including Cloudfront, API Gateway, S3, and Lambda.
-Let’s look at how user request flow as illustrated in Figure 1 above works.
+Let’s look at how user request flow as illustrated in figure above works.

     path pattern: *
     Note: Before signing the URL, you want to verify if the user is authorized to watch the requested content.
 Only if this is the case, you sign the URL and return it back to the client application.
-    Client requests a first signed URL to *.m3u8 file by making API call to the backend.
-The url signed is returned.
+    Client requests a first URL representing a specific file by making API call to the backend.
+If the user is allowed to see the content then the url is signed and returned.

     path pattern: *.m3u8
     Client requests *.m3u8 file, passing custom query params Key-Pair-Id-PREFIX, Policy-PREFIX and Signature-PREFIX.